mirobot/mirobot-py/README.md

     # Disconnect from Mirobot
     mirobot.disconnect()

-It currently runs on Python 3
+It currently runs on both Python 2 and Python 3.

+## Installing

+You can use `pip` to instal the Mirobot library on your system:

+    pip install mirobot

+You may need to run this as a super user if you get an error, in which case on Mac or Linux, run:

+    sudo pip install mirobot